-Green metadata may be carried in metadata tracks within the ISO base media file format (ISO/IEC 14496-12).
-Such carriage is specified in ISO/IEC 23001-10.
+Green metadata may be carried in metadata tracks within the ISO base media file format (ISO/IEC 14496-12 [2]), or using specific adaptation set within the MPD in the context of DASH delivery.

-In the context of DASH delivery, a specific adaptation set within the MPD can define the available green metadata representations and their association to the available media representations, using the signalling mechanisms specified in ISO/IEC 23009-1 and ISO/IEC 23009-3 [1] and illustrated in Annex B.
+In both cases, carriage of green metadata is specified in ISO/IEC 23001-19.